CastelBrando Museum – Cison di Valmarino

 – Historical carriages – placed in the castle’s eighteenth-century cryptoporticus, are exposed carts and carriages built between the 18th and the 19th century.
 Among them, there is also an accurately reproduced Roman biga.
 The carriages tell the story and evolution of means of transport up until the invention of cars.

-Inside the castle: 2 sections are open with free entry during the opening hours of La Fucina Pizzeria Restaurant and Ottone Wine Cellar.
+Inside the castle: one area is open with free entry during the opening hours of La Fucina Pizzeria Restaurant

-– The via Romana Claudia Augusta – iconographic path investigating the story of the ancient Claudia Augusta road, linking the Adriatic Sea to the Danube.
+– Romana Claudia Augusta Road – iconographic path investigating the story of the ancient Claudia Augusta road, linking the Adriatic Sea to the Danube.
 The road was named after Emperor Claudius who completed it around 47AD.

-The other 3 sections can be visited just by guided tours:
+The further 3 sections can be visited just by guided tours:

-– The costumes of the powerful – in San Martino Church’s sacristy, it is possible to some of the most representative historical figures of the territory and of the castle are presented by multimedia effects: Emperor Claudius, who built Via Claudia Augusta, the Doge Marin Falier, Da Camino’s family… Through their costumes and their stories, visitors can recreate part of the Veneto history.
+– The costumes of the power– in San Martino Church’s sacristy, some of the most representative historical figures of the territory and of the castle are presented by multimedia effects: Emperor Claudius, who built Via Claudia Augusta, the Doge Marin Falier, Da Camino’s family… Through their costumes and their stories, visitors can recreate part of Veneto history.

-For these 3 sections, the castle offers two guided itineraries:
+For these 3 sections, the castle offers two paid guided itineraries: